edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

   - 1x USB-C to USB-B microcable (https://www.allekabels.nl/usb-c-kabel/11518/4080378/usb-c-naar-usb-b-micro-kabel.html?gclid=Cj0KCQjw1vSZBhDuARIsAKZlijQllk1tmEmzDAyOpEEB6p9cz1rm71ymovd92VNrhihNyiu-eR0gt8saAvW9EALw_wcB)

-## Step 1: Connecting the DHT11 Sensor to the Arduino Board
+## Step 1: Connecting the Node MCU 1.0 to your laptop, and connect your LED-strip to the Node MCU 1.0
 The first thing we want to do is connect our Node MCU to your laptop, using an USB-C to USB-B microcable.
 Then, we want to connect our LED-strip to the Node MCU, using Jumber Wires glued at the other end of the LED-strip.
 The image below shows which wires need to be connected to which pins on the board.

 Leftmost pin to `3v3` (red wire)<br>